Today, we’ll focus purely and briefly on listening to audi with Echo.

 Go here for more information on the device in general: In Depth Review of the Amazon Echo

-Amazon’s newest innovation is sure to spark the interest of tech-lovers from all the ends of the Earth.
-The Echo, which was released in June of 2015, has been an ongoing project in Silicon Valley since 2010.
-It is a wireless speaker and voice command device that uses a voice service called “Alexa” to interact with the user and perform a variety of tasks and services.
-To put it simply, it’s a cylindrical Bluetooth speaker that can listen to your commands.
+Amazon’s Echo, released in June 2015, has been an ongoing project in Silicon Valley since 2010.
+This wireless speaker and voice command device makes full use of a digital assistant, Alexa.
+You interact with this butler using your voice alone and it can perform a variety of tasks and services.
+Put simply, Echo is a cylindrical Bluetooth speaker that can listen to your commands.